tarantool/ansible-cartridge/cook-book/create-packages.md

 ## Pack application

 The role supports three types of packages - RPM, DEB and TGZ.
-Use the one you need.
+Choose the one that suits you best

 **Note** that version is specified.
 It avoids including commit hash in package name to make configuration